sbravyi/symmetric_group_characters/docs/plotting.rst

 plotting
 =============
 scripts to generate plots from the paper.

-.. automodule:: plotting
-   :members:
-   :undoc-members:
-   :show-inheritance:
+See **experiments.ipynb** jupyter notebook to reproduce all the plots from the paper.